Emergency medical services: Combined emergency service

-These are full service emergency service agencies, which may be found in places such as airports or large colleges and universities.
-Their key feature is that all personnel are trained not only in ambulance (EMT) care, but as a firefighter and a peace officer (police function).
+These are full service emergency service agencies, which may be found in places such as airports or large colleges and universities like for example the UCLA EMS.Their key feature is that all personnel are trained not only in ambulance (EMT) care, but as a firefighter and a peace officer (police function).
 They may be found in smaller towns and cities, where demand or budget is too low to support separate services.
 This multi-functionality allows to make the most of limited resource or budget, but having a single team respond to any emergency.

 Hospital-based service

-Hospitals may provide their own ambulance service as a service to the community, or where ambulance care is unreliable or chargeable.
-Their use would be dependent on using the services of the providing hospital.
+Hospitals or larger hospital systems may provide their own ambulance service as a service to the community, or where ambulance care is unreliable or chargeable.
+Many hospital-based EMS departments operate solely with their hospital, though some operate more independently and can transport patients to whichever hospital may be needed or desired.

 Internal ambulances

 Many large factories and other industrial centers, such as chemical plants, oil refineries, breweries, and distilleries, have emergency medical services provided by employers as a means of protecting their interests and the welfare of their staff.
 These are often used as first response vehicles in the event of a fire or explosion.